marcupan/marcupan/README.md

-### Hi there, I'm Dmytro 👋 - Front-end Developer !
+### Hi there, I'm Dmytro 👋 - Front-end Developer!

 Driven and dedicated JavaScript developer with 7 years of experience and a strong desire to excel in complex projects.<br />
 Aspiring to progress from a skilled developer to a Senior Engineer and ultimately evolve into a Software Architect.<br />
 Passionate about tackling challenging technical problems and delivering scalable software solutions.<br />
-Open to exploring various languages, frameworks and technologies to broaden my skill set and contribute to cutting-edge developments in the industry.
+Open to exploring various languages, frameworks, and technologies to broaden my skill set and contribute to cutting-edge developments in the industry.

 - ⚡ Had experience working alone on an app for a TV manufacturer, from start to release <br> (React Native | AndroidTV)